How can you finish what you started when day to day tasks keep interrupting any progress? You know what I mean, whether you want to:

 - Go live with your new site

-- Finalise (or even doing!) your marketing strategy
+- Finalise your marketing strategy (or doing any marketing!)

 - Launch your online course